Ratmir Timashev: Venture activities

 Since 2004, Timashev and Baronov started investing in information technology companies that develop internet and software products.
 They established ABRT Venture Fund (the name ABRT came from the first letters of the founders’ names: Andrei Baronov and Ratmir Timashev).
 The company mainly invests in eastern and central European-based companies.
-The fund invests in startup companies, provides its own specialists to enable sales, marketing and other necessary activities, and then exits on IPO or a company’s sale stage.
+The fund invests in startup companies, provides its own specialists to enable sales, marketing and other necessary activities, and then exits on IPO or a company's sale stage.
+In 2014, Timashev and Baronov transferred ownership of the fund to a new generation of investors.

+In 2022, Timashev and Baronov launched Object First, an S3-compatible object storage startup.

+In 2024, Timashev co-founded Integrail (later rebranded in June 2025 as EverWorker), an AI platform that helps mid-sized businesses and non-technical users automate business tasks using large language model (LLM)-agnostic AI agents.